frictionlessdata/datapackage-js/README.md

 Factory method to instantiate `Package` class.
 This method is async and it should be used with await keyword or as a `Promise`.

-- `descriptor (String/Object)` - data package descriptor as local path, url or object
+- `descriptor (String/Object)` - data package descriptor as local path, url or object.
+If ththe path has a `zip` file extension it will be unzipped to the temp directory first.
 - `basePath (String)` - base path for all relative paths
 - `strict (Boolean)` - strict flag to alter validation behavior.
 Setting it to `true` leads to throwing errors on any operation with invalid descriptor
 - `(errors.DataPackageError)` - raises error if something goes wrong